U.S. flag

 • Most individuals diagnosed with LFS inherited a TP53 pathogenic variant from a parent.

-• Some individuals diagnosed with LFS have the disorder as the result of a de novo pathogenic variant.
-The frequency of de novo pathogenic variants is estimated at between 7% and 20%; a recent series reported a 14% de novo rate with about one fifth of the cases being mosaic [Renaux-Petel et al 2018].
+• Some individuals diagnosed with LFS have the disorder as the result of a de novo germline pathogenic variant.
+The frequency of de novo pathogenic variants is estimated at between 7% and 20%.
+A 14% de novo rate was reported in one series; about one fifth of the de novo pathogenic variants in this series were mosaic [Renaux-Petel et al 2018].

-• The family history of some individuals diagnosed with LFS may appear to be negative because of failure to recognize the disorder in family members, a small family size, variable expressivity, early death of the parent before the onset of symptoms, or late onset of the disease in the affected parent.
-Therefore, an apparently negative family history cannot be confirmed unless appropriate molecular genetic testing has been performed on the parents of the proband.
+• The family history of some individuals diagnosed with LFS may appear to be negative because of failure to recognize the disorder in family members, a small family size, variable expressivity, early death of the parent before the onset of symptoms, or late onset of cancer in the affected parent.
+Therefore, an apparently negative family history cannot be confirmed unless a molecular diagnosis has been established in the proband and molecular genetic testing has demonstrated that neither parent is heterozygous for the pathogenic variant identified in the proband.

 • If a TP53 pathogenic variant has not been identified in a proband who meets classic criteria for LFS and a diagnosis of LFS has not already been established in one of the parents, both parents should be counseled regarding their potential increased risks for LFS-related cancers and the options for surveillance and risk reduction.